-The following was written in February 2013 based on my experience getting certified August 2011 – March 2012, so it may not stay current as time goes on.
+The following was written in February 2013 based on my experience with the certification process August 2011 to March 2012.
+I will try to keep this current, but as time goes on there may be some changes.
 My passion is helping people do things I had a hard time doing myself, so I hope this helps you!
 This is not an official PATH Intl. article, this is just my experience.

 There’s a lot here, so here’s an index….click to go to that part of this page.